addania/coding/src/pages/EventHandlers.md

 event.target.attribute.XXX
 ```

 where XXX is name of our custom property.
-Please note however, that this is not a reliable way yo retrieve data.
+Please note however, that this is not a reliable way to retrieve data.
 This way uses DOM and DOM does not keep this data longer than the moment when the event triggered.
-FOr that reason we might also need  include
+For that reason we might also need to include
 ```
 event.persist()
 ```

 Example:
 ```